trusttechnologies/TrustDeviceInfo/README.md

 ```
 # Optional Methods

-When you need to change the environment between production and test you must use the following method:
+If you need to change the environment between production and test you must use the following method:
 - Identify.shared.set(currentEnvironment: .prod)
 - Identify.shared.set(currentEnvironment: .test)

-When you need to register your device in Enrollment
+If you need to register your device in Enrollment
 - Identify.shared.setAppState(dni: "", bundleID: "Set_your_bundle_id")

 # Permissions